 BA, Liberal Arts, Syracuse University; MS, Social Work, Columbia University; PhD, Human Nutrition, Cornell University; MPH, Johns Hopkins University

-Dr. Kumanyika's research focuses on identifying effective strategies to reduce nutrition-related chronic disease risks, with a particular focus on achieving health equity for black Americans.
-Over more than three decades, she has led or collaborated on single- or multi-center randomized clinical trials or observational studies related to obesity, sodium intake, and other aspects of diet and lifestyle.
-Several of these studies have evaluated interventions to promote healthy eating and physical activity in African American children or adults in clinical or community-based settings.
-Her recent research with AACORN colleagues has included studies of the marketing of unhealthy foods and beverages and food price influences on household food availability in black communities.
+Dr. Kumanyika's research has focused on identifying effective strategies to reduce nutrition-related chronic disease risks, with a particular emphasis on achieving health equity for black Americans.
+Over more than three decades, she led or collaborated on single- or multi-center randomized clinical trials or observational studies related to obesity, sodium intake, and other aspects of diet and lifestyle.
+Several of these studies evaluated interventions to promote healthy eating and physical activity in black children or adults in clinical or community-based settings.
+Her recent research with Council on Black Health colleagues has included studies of the targeted marketing of unhealthy foods and beverages to black children and adults and food price influences on food purchases of black household food shoppers.

-Dr. Kumanyika was Vice-Chair of the HHS Secretary’s Advisory Committee on Healthy People 2020 objectives, is a past president of the American Public Health Association, and is a member of the National Academy of Medicine (formerly known as the Institute of Medicine (IOM)).
-She has extensive experience in advisory roles related to public health and nutrition policy in the US and abroad.
-She is currently a member of the CDC Task force on Community Preventive Services, Co-chair of the Policy and Prevention Section of the World Obesity Federation, a member of the Lancet Commission on Obesity, and a nutrition policy advisor to the World Health Organization and the World Cancer Research Fund.
+Dr. Kumanyika was Vice-Chair of the HHS Secretary's Advisory Committee on Healthy People 2020 objectives and is also involved in efforts to develop Healthy People 2030.
+She is a past president of the American Public Health Association and a member of the National Academy of Medicine (NAM, formerly known as the Institute of Medicine (IOM)).
+Dr. Kumanyika has extensive experience in advisory roles related to public health and nutrition policy in the US and abroad.
+She is currently chair of the NAM Food and Nutrition Board, a member of the CDC Task force on Community Preventive Services, Co-chair of the Policy and Prevention Section of the World Obesity Federation, a member of the Lancet Commission on Obesity, and a nutrition policy advisor to the World Health Organization and the World Cancer Research Fund.

-- Solutions to obesity and diet-related diseases in black Americans
+- Solutions to obesity and diet-related diseases in black children and adults

 - Assessment of food environments